What is a Fiberoptic Evaluation of Swallowing (FEES) test?

-At Gillette Children’s, your speech-language pathologist (SLP) will lead you and your child through the FEES test.
-First, the SLP might spray the inside of your child’s nose to help numb any sensation they may feel.
-Then, a small, flexible tube called an endoscope is placed up your child’s nose.
-Because the endoscope has a tiny camera and light, it will show parts of the throat like the pharynx and larynx on a live video screen.
+At Gillette Children’s, a speech-language pathologist (SLP) and otolaryngologist/ear, nose, and throat physician (ENT) will lead you and your child through the FEES test.
+A registered nurse (RN) is also part of the team.
+First, the ENT might spray the inside of your child’s nose to help numb any sensation they may feel in their nose.
+Then, a small, flexible tube called an endoscope is placed inside your child’s nose.
+Because the endoscope has a tiny camera and light, it will show parts of the throat called the pharynx and larynx on a live video screen.
 While the endoscope is inside the nose, the SLP will tell your child to swallow.
 In doing so, the SLP can see how well your child swallows their saliva when no food or drink is present.

-After that, the SLP will add food to the swallow test.
+After that, the SLP will provide your child with food and/or liquids with the scope still inserted.
+Sometimes the SLP must add a few drops of food coloring to the liquids to see them during the test.
 With different textures and sizes of food, your child will swallow as they normally would.
-During this time, the SLP will observe any potential problems.
+During this time, the SLP and ENT will observe any potential problems.